Originally posted by durden_tyler

 Comment

 sitepu and wisnu were invisible in game 1, only 2 pts combined.
 Pringle is the heart of IW right now. becuase of Patriots' thin frontline Thomas and Pringle are having their way inside.
-Miller should shoot better in game 2.“I never realised that to be a jockey you had to be a horse first.”
+Miller should shoot better in game 2.

 -Arrigo Sacchi